 We will support you if you need help.

-Students are of course free to make an appointment with a counsellor to discuss their study or important study-related subjects.
-An appointment with a counsellor can be made at each campus via the Student Information Desk.
+Students are free to make an appointment with a counsellor to discuss their study or important study-related subjects.
+An appointment with a student counsellor can be made at each campus via the Student Information Desk.

 Dentist / family doctor